Lady Katherine Grey: Final years

 After the birth of Katherine's second child in 1563, the enraged Elizabeth ordered her permanent separation from her husband and elder son.
 Katherine was removed to the care of her uncle, Sir John Grey, at Pirgo.
 She stayed there until November 1564, when she was transferred to the charge of Sir William Petre.
 For two years she was in his custody, and probably resided at Ingatestone Hall; then she was removed to the care of Sir John Wentworth (a kinsman of Petre's first wife) at Gosfield Hall, and after seventeen months' confinement there was taken to Cockfield Hall, Yoxford, in Suffolk.

 There, Lady Katherine died fourteen days later on 26 January 1568 at the age of 27 of consumption.
 She was interred at the Cockfield Chapel in Yoxford Church, Suffolk, before her body was moved to Salisbury Cathedral to be buried alongside her husband.

 Family tree

 The following chart illustrates Lady Katherine Grey's relationship to the House of Tudor and other claimants to the English throne.
 Italics indicate people who predeceased Edward VI; Arabic numerals indicate the line of succession to Edward VI at the time of his death according to Henry VIII's will; and Roman numerals indicate the line of succession at the time of Edward VI's death according to Edward's will.

-Descendants

-The descendants of Lady Katherine would one day inherit the British throne, on account of Queen Elizabeth II being a descendant of Lady Katherine by the following line: